 The eggs hatch after approximately 14 days, when larvae start to feed on organic matter and roots, along with leaves on the surface around their holes.
 Optimum results have been seen from application targeted during peak egg laying, to target larvae soon after egg hatch.

 “The extension of use to the 31 October could prove extremely useful to target later emerging leatherjackets.
 However, all orders must be received by ICL by 27 October, to enable necessary stewardship records and delivery,” added Mr Bechelet.

 The Emergency Authorisation permits Acelepryn use in situations where there is an acknowledged instance of economic damage, or risk of bird strike on airfields, and where the product has been recommended by a BASIS qualified agronomist.

-The authorised label permits application at the rate of 0.6 litres per hectare, applied in 600-1000 l/ha water and, ideally irrigated in after application.
-Acelepryn is supplied, through ICL, in one litre and 0.6 litre containers.
-One application per year is permitted, with the latest time of treatment being 30 September 2019.
+The authorised label permits application at the rate of 0.6 litres per hectare, applied in 500-1000 l/ha water.
+Only one application per year is permitted on any given area.

 For the latest industry news visit turfmatters.co.uk/news